Favourited 58 times

-This year we also need help with small building jobs, and some landscaping projects.
+This year we also need help with some landscaping projects.
 The work to be done is simple, but if you have special skills in landscaping and/or building, all the better.
 Our hope is that if you spend time with us we will work alongside you doing what needs to be done, but also hope you can work independently when needed.
-Particular projects we have in mind include exterior painting, helping us make an area for a fire pit, building a greenhouse for raising seedlings and growing vegetables, plus plenty of general gardening.
+Particular projects we have in mind include exterior painting, helping us make an area for a fire pit, plus plenty of general gardening.

 We believe we have the best Workaway accomodation in the southern hemisphere!
 A small two room cottage next to the house (see photos...the blue building), provides you with privacy and a view of the vegetable garden.
 The cottage has a queen size bed and two bunk beds with all linen, blankets and towels provided.
 The cottage is recently renovated and is very clean and comfortable.
 A small kitchen in the cottage includes everything you need for basic cooking.
 There's a small wood burning heater, a television and CD player, and WIFI access, with a guest shower just inside the back door of the main house, and a state-of-the-art composting toilet for the exclusive use of visitors.